 Dropbox for Business

-Dropbox for Business is a cloud storage and collaboration service available to full-time faculty, staff, and students with unlimited storage.
+Dropbox for Business is a cloud storage and collaboration service available to full-time faculty and staff.

 You are responsible for using Dropbox in accordance with Penn's Acceptable Use Policy.
 Also, review University guidelines about protecting personal and University data at Protecting Penn Data.